joekrinke15/DockerContainer/README.md

 I made this program for the purpose of trying out Docker.
 This program calculates monthly loan payments, total amount paid, and interest paid given a loan's term length, interest rate, and amount.

 # Usage
 Let's say, for example, you want to calculate payments on a 10 year 30k loan with 6% interest.
-You can run the following command:
+You can run the following commands:

 ```
+docker pull joekrinke15/app:latest
 docker run -it joekrinke15/app python app.py  --amount 30000 --term 10 --interest .06

 Output: